jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 ## Thanks

 I want thanks my colleague [🦄 Dario Segger](https://github.com/unidario) (currently ex-teammate) that did the implementation described in this post.
-We've been using the approach outlined in this post for some time now.
+We've been using this approach for some time now.